LEAD - Practitioner Residency

 This programme is suitable for facilitators, teachers, and creative practitioners working in:

-• Schools and SEND settings
+• Schools

 • Youth, outreach, and community contexts